 In 1916, a twenty-five-acre parcel of land, formerly the Dyker Meadow Golf Course, was offered to the trustees.
 On July 1 of that year, the Polytechnic Preparatory Country Day School was incorporated.

 Construction at the new site was still underway as 350 students arrived to begin classes in the fall of 1917.
 They quickly became accustomed to staying on after school, engaged in the wide range of activities that continue to make up the country day school experience today.

 Under the leadership of Headmaster William M. Williams, Poly began the transition to coeducation in the mid-1970s, graduating its first class of girls and boys in 1979.
 The headmaster and trustees believed that young people must be educated in an environment that reflects the make-up of the world around them.
 Admitting girls was just the first step in creating the diverse student body that is Poly Prep today.

 Poly Prep expanded dramatically in 1995 with the acquisition of the site of the former historic Woodward Park School (or, as it’s sometimes known, “The Mansion”) on Prospect Park West in Park Slope.
 As Poly Prep’s Lower School, this second campus provides an intimate, nurturing, and academically stimulating early childhood experience for Nursery through Grade 4 students.
 Fully prepared for Middle School, children move on to “big Poly” in the Grade 5.

-Today’s Poly Prep family, under the leadership of head of school Audrius Barzdukas, is as diverse and rich in experience and tradition as New York City itself.
-After more than 160 years, we continue to honor the mission of the school’s founders, providing an outstanding academic program and a strong, supportive community for the city’s brightest and most promising young men and women.
+Today’s Poly Prep family is as diverse and rich in experience and tradition as New York City itself.
+After more than 160 years, we continue to honor the mission of the school’s founders, providing an outstanding academic program and a strong, supportive community for the city’s brightest and most promising young people.